Choose the right authentication method for your Azure Active Directory hybrid identity solution

 Advanced scenarios.
 Pass-through Authentication enforces the on-premises account policy at the time of sign in.
 For example, access is denied when an on-premises user’s account state is disabled, locked out, or password expired or falls outside the hours when the user is allowed to sign in.

-Organizations that require multifactor authentication with pass-through authentication must use Azure Multi-Factor Authentication (MFA).
-Those organizations can't use a third-party or on-premises multifactor authentication method.
+Organizations that require multifactor authentication with pass-through authentication must use Azure Multi-Factor Authentication (MFA) or Conditional Access custom controls.
+Those organizations can't use a third-party or on-premises multifactor authentication method that relies on federation.
 Advanced features require that password hash synchronization is deployed whether or not you choose pass-through authentication.
 An example is the leaked credentials report of Identity Protection.

 Business continuity.
 We recommend that you deploy two extra pass-through authentication agents.
 These extras are in addition to the first agent on the Azure AD Connect server.
 This additional deployment ensures high availability of authentication requests.
 When you have three agents deployed, one agent can still fail when another agent is down for maintenance.